Last Updated on

 Both plugins are easy to get started with, although Ninja Forms’ interface is a bit prettier.

-Arguably the most important part of each plugin is how easy it is to create a form.
+Arguably the most important part of each form plugin is how easy it is to create a form.

 So let’s go over how intuitive the core form builder is.